dawiddszewczyk/Flutter-simple-shop-app/README.md

 > This repositroy include GUI aplication with furnitures which is connected with Firebase .

 This aplication using firebase to get photos, and another information about product in shop.
-All elements are connectet with Cloud Firestore.
+All elements are connected with Cloud Firestore.

 <img src="https://user-images.githubusercontent.com/58904662/108784143-0293ea80-756f-11eb-8f7c-bc7188644a42.png" data-canonical-src="https://user-images.githubusercontent.com/58904662/108784143-0293ea80-756f-11eb-8f7c-bc7188644a42.pngg" width="200" height="400" />